susan-davis/stellar-core/EPISODES.md

 ## Unused Titles

 - To Strive, To Seek, To Find
+- Like a Sinking Star
 - Drink Life to the Lees
 - Mine Own Telemachus
 - Roaming With a Hungry Heart
-- Manners, Climates, Councils, Governments
 - I Am Become a Name
 - Some Work of Noble Note
 - A Bringer of New Things